Leeds United Anti-Racism Activity - Community

 and nationally across all football clubs, that in the 21st century racism is

-no longer tolerable.
 The strategy that Leeds United has

 developed aims to reach the wide spectrum of people that are our community.